uc-r/uc-r.github.io/analytics/descriptive/assumptions_homogeneity.md

 <br>

 ## Levene's Test {#levene}
 The Levene's test is slightly more robust to departures from normality than the Bartlett's test.
 Levene's performs a one-way ANOVA conducted on the deviation scores; that is, the absolute difference between each score and the mean of the group from which it came.[^glass]  To test, we use `leveneTest()` from the `car` package.
 By default `leveneTest()` will test variance around the median but you can override this by using the `center = mean` argument.
-In the tests below, we see that both tests have $p < 0.1$ and the first test (testing variance around the median) has a $p < 0.05$.
+In the tests below, we see that both tests have *p < 0.1* and the first test (testing variance around the median) has a *p < 0.05*.
 This differs from the results from the Bartlett test above, likely because of non-normality in our data.

 ```r